DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-27-improving-organisational-and-user-permissions.md

   }
 }) }}

-If the user cannot manage users, we only mention viewing applications or changing email settings.
+If the user cannot manage users, we only mention viewing applications and managing email notifications.

 {{ appFigure({
   image: {